-Besides artificial intelligence and block chain, cloud computing is now leading the digital world.
+Besides artificial intelligence and blockchain, cloud computing is now leading the digital world.
 Being a cloud-based service, Software as a service (SaaS) delivers software applications to the end-users via the Internet.
 SaaS brings numerous benefits to all businesses, especially when it comes to cost and flexibility.

-Today, let CMC Global get you a clearer understanding of SaaS, SaaS examples, its pros and cons for the post-COVID-19 future.
+Today, let CMC Global get you a clearer understanding of SaaS, SaaS examples, and its pros and cons for the post-COVID-19 future.

 1. What is SaaS – Software as a service?